Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.43 Added pruning of empty branches after branches are moved + merge '/' folder at root into the root.
 * 1.0.42 Fixed dupplicate name merge bug in virtual 'move' of toc entries.
 * 1.0.41 Added support for breadcrumbs - and generated TOC pages for folders that don't have an associated page.
 * 1.0.40 Added replacePath option to allow basepath to be remapped (useful for crosssite access where path may come in with prefix other than filter)